signalfx/signalfx-agent/docs/remote-config.md

 ```

 The remote config specification is a YAML map object that includes the `#from`
 key.
 The value of that key is the path from which to get the config value.

-The value of the `#from` key has the form `<source>://<path>`.
+The value of the `#from` key has the form `<source>:<path>`.
 If it is only a
-path with no `<source>://`, it is assumed to be a file path on the local
+path with no `<source>:`, it is assumed to be a file path on the local
 filesystem.
 All non-filesystem sources must be configured in the
 `sourceConfig` section of the main config file.

 If the source is a reference to a single path, that value is deserialized by
 YAML and inserted into the config as if it had been literally in the config as
 such.
 The replacement is done in such as way that you don't need to worry
 about matching indentation of remote values.

 ## Simple paths